zonender/webpack-react-starter-v1/README.md

 ===========================================================================
 ===========================================================================

-our project should include a scr folder with a simple index.js file with the following code:
+our project should include a src folder with a simple index.js file with the following code:

 =============
 const sum = require('./sum');